 All rooms are non-smoking this includes e-cigarettes and vapes.
 Some rooms will have dog beds.

-With the Lucy mobile app you can use it as your room key, controls in-room electronics, order room service, and check out of the hotel.
+With the Lucy mobile app you can use it as your room key, control in-room electronics, order room service, and check out of the hotel.

 Sharing a room with friends and want your own bed?
 Plan to get cozy and spoon because there are no rollaway beds at Virgin Hotels Las Vegas.